holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.5.2 Circle Rep Link

 The selection of a Rep Link for a Sub-Circle works exactly as it does for selecting a Rep Link for any other eligible Role in the Super-Circle, but with Circle Members participating in lieu of Role Supporters.
-Further, only those Circle Members who serve as Role Lead or Rep Link for a Role within the Sub-Circle are eligble to participate unless otherwise specified in a relevant Policy.
-Any Circle Member is eligible to serve as the Sub-Circle's Rep Link, except for any already serving as its Lead Link.
+However, only those Circle Members who serve as a Role Lead or Rep Link for a Role within the Sub-Circle may participate in the selection process, unless otherwise specified in a relevant Policy.
+They may select any Circle Member as the Circle's Rep Link, unless that person is already its Lead Link.

 A Circle may add Accountabilities or Domains to its own Rep Link Role, as well as amend or remove those additions.
 However, no Circle may amend or remove the Purpose or any Accountabilities granted to a Rep Link Role by this Constitution, nor remove the Role entirely.